hartmanm/data_aggregator/readme.md

 This readme is the final report.

-Note only macos and linux are supported.
+Note `only macos and linux are supported`

 Before you can launch you need to install dependencies